activescott/apple-notes-export/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)

-A script to export Apple Notes to TiddlyWiki, Boostnote, and more!
+A tool to export Apple Notes to Markdown, TiddlyWiki, Boostnote, and more!

 ## Usage

 It must be run on macOS under the account/login that you want to access Apple Notes data from.

-To run the script run the following from the root of the repo:
+To run the tool run the following from the root of the repo:

-Export to tiddlywiki:
+NOTE: Tiddlywiki essentially stores files as markdown files (e.g. `filename.md`) with an adjacent `.meta` file (e.g. `filename.md.meta`).
+So if you want your Apple Notes exported to plain markdown files use TiddlyWiki.

+To export to tiddlywiki/markdown:

-    yarn start tiddlywiki
+    npm start tiddlywiki

-It will export all notes, next go to the output directory that it exported to (by default to `~/Downloads/apple-notes-export/tiddlywiki/`)
+The above will export all notes, next go to the output directory that it exported to (by default to `~/Downloads/apple-notes-export/tiddlywiki/`)

     cd ~/Downloads/apple-notes-export/tiddlywiki/